mattcars/Finite_Element_Analysis/README.md

 # TODO
 FEA.py:
-- create "assembly" and "solve_system" functions using sklearn spare matrix representation for speed create/integrate meshing options implement T6 quadratic meshes create standard visualization function to make visualizing non-rectangular meshes easy to visualize make get_nodes() work when given an array of nodes to find implement fixities that at an angle (not just x and y)
+- create "assembly" and "solve_system" functions using sklearn spare matrix representation for speed
+- create/integrate meshing options
+- implement T6 quadratic meshes
+- create standard visualization function to make visualizing non-rectangular meshes easy to visualize
+- make get_nodes() work when given an array of nodes to find
+- implement fixities that at an angle (not just x and y)

 Repository:
--create custom meshing library or create wrapper functions to make existing mesh libraries compatible -create an example with other simple structures, compare to other FEA libraries
+- create custom meshing library or create wrapper functions to make existing mesh libraries compatible
+- create an example with other simple structures, compare to other FEA libraries